 Top story

-OLYMPIA – Washington’s projected Near General Fund revenue collections through 2029 increased by around $8 billion from the March 2025 forecast, according to estimates released today by the Washington State Economic and Revenue Forecast Council.
+OLYMPIA – Washington’s projected Near General Fund revenue collections through 2029 decreased by around $903 million from the June 2025 forecast, according to estimates released today by the Washington State Economic and Revenue Forecast Council.

-The changes in the forecast are primarily the result of increases associated with 2025 legislative changes, partially offset by a weaker economic outlook that reduces the forecast for some...
+The changes in the forecast are primarily the result of a weaker taxable sales forecast for...

 Read more